KaranSingh2666/Qr-code-component/README.md

 You can host your site using one of these solutions or any of our other trusted providers.
 [Read more about our recommended and trusted hosts](https://medium.com/frontend-mentor/frontend-mentor-trusted-hosting-providers-bf000dfebe).

-## Create a custom `README.md`

-We strongly recommend overwriting this `README.md` with a custom one.
-We've provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.

-The template provides a guide for what to add.
-A custom `README` will help you explain your project and reflect on your learnings.
-Please feel free to edit our template as much as you like.

-Once you've added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.
-That will make it show up as your repository's README file.

 ## Submitting your solution